tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 ### Commitments and Conclusion

-I aim to work full time for at least 60 to 70 hours a week on my project and write a blog on the work done every week.
+I aim to work full time for at least 60 to 70 hours a week on my project and write a blog on the work done every week on my webiste [tirthasheshpatel.github.io](https://tirthasheshpatel.github.io/).

 I am working on a research paper with my university professor to which I am willing to give not more than 4 to 5 hours a week.
 It will not affect my performance on the project.